tenxsoydev/karen-yank.nvim/README.md

 Since there is no real API, the configuration strives to provide all the options on which a user could potentially fall short if he tries to customize the plugin's behavior.

-However, creating an extended set of predefined commands and keyboard mappings was not considered suitable, as they can be created in nvim's own configuration with maximum customizability.
+However, creating an extended set of predefined commands and keyboard mappings was not considered appropriate, as they can be created in nvim's own configuration with maximum customizability.

-To give just two plugin-related examples:
+To give just three plugin-related examples:

 As `ddp` and `ddP` is sometimes used to move lines down / up.
 One could use `<A-j>` and `<A-k>` to move lines and ranges.